Main languages: Kazakh, Russian, Uzbek

 Members of Christian non-Orthodox congregations also continue to face harassment and charges of extremism, with Baptists, Seventh Day Adventists and other evangelical Christian groups regularly targeted with fines and imprisonment.
 In 2017, two Jehovah’s Witnesses, Teimur Akhmedov and Asaf Guliyev, were found guilty of inciting hatred for having organized several meetings.
 Akhmedov was sentenced to five years’ imprisonment and Guliyev to five years’ restricted movement.
 The two men had been invited by students to discuss their faith.
 As an example of further harassment, the lawyers representing Akhmedov were themselves placed under criminal investigation.

 The reality of this intensifying Kazakh nationalism is also evident in a targeted effort to encourage ethnic Kazakhs from other countries to resettle in Kazakhstan, contributing to the growth of the ethnic majority population.
-Over the past 25 years, nearly 1 million Oralmans, or ‘returnees’ – members of the Kazakh diaspora living in countries such as China, Iran, Mongolia, Turkey and Uzbekistan – have elected to take advantage of state programmes that offer ethnic Kazakhs subsidies to repatriate.
+Over the past 25 years, nearly 1 million Oralmans, or ‘returnees’ – members of the Kazakh diaspora living in countries such as China, Iran, Mongolia, Türkiye and Uzbekistan – have elected to take advantage of state programmes that offer ethnic Kazakhs subsidies to repatriate.
 While many Oralmans have integrated successfully and do not report feeling marginalized, others speak of steep barriers to integration and disillusionment at the state of the ethnic Kazakh language and culture in Kazakhstan.
 Returnees from countries that were not part of the Soviet Union report that their lack of knowledge of the Russian language impedes their access to work and social services, as many local ethnic Kazakhs do not have full command of the Kazakh language.
-Meanwhile, authorities – including Nazarbayev – have accused the Oralman community of failing to contribute to the country’s economy, and the government even briefly phased out subsidies in 2012.
-However, subsidies were reinstated, and in October 2015 the state passed legislation that expedited the citizenship process for Oralmans – a move that some view as an effort by the state to put a more ethnically Kazakh mark on those areas of the country where ethnic Russians are present in large numbers, in light of fears of a Ukraine–type scenario in Kazakhstan.
+Meanwhile, authorities accused the Oralman community of failing to contribute to the country’s economy, and the government even briefly phased out subsidies in 2012.
+However, subsidies were reinstated, and in October 2015 the state passed legislation that expedited the citizenship process for Oralmans – a move that some viewed as an effort by the state to put a more ethnically Kazakh mark on those areas of the country where ethnic Russians are present in large numbers, in light of fears of a Ukraine–type scenario in Kazakhstan.
 In recent years, there have been moves to replace the term ‘Oralman’ (meaning ‘returnee’) with ‘qandas’ (meaning ‘relative’) in legal texts to promote integration.

 The Republic of Kazakhstan is the ninth largest country in the world.
 It borders Russia to the north, Turkmenistan, Uzbekistan and Kyrgyzstan to the south and the People’s Republic of China to the east, and it shares the Aral Sea with Uzbekistan.
 One third of the country is dry steppe, and as such was a major transit route for nomadic peoples throughout history.